rob-Lehane/nc-news-rl/README.md

 # Description

-This is a web app which allows the hosting of news articles, with comments, users and separate topics.
+This is a backend API which allows the hosting of news articles, with comments, users and separate topics.

 ## Getting Started